-2023/2024 was a year of growth, change and achievement for St Vincent homes for those at risk of homelessness.
-Despite challenges during de Paul Society Housing Australia in South Australia.
-We welcomed 19 new households and celebrated several transitioning into home
+2023/2024 was a year of growth, change and achievement for St Vincent de Paul Society Housing Australia in South Australia.
+We welcomed 19 new households and celebrated several transitioning into home ownership.

 Staffing changes marked a significant milestone, with Roman Kowalczyk, who's been with us since 2016, stepping into the role of Chief Operations Officer.
 Roman has been a major strength in our success over the years, helping to nearly double the South Australian portfolio and playing a key role in the creation of our national housing company.
 His unwavering dedication to the people we serve has been a true inspiration.